COSTUME LIST

 - Full costume includes:

-- quilted gold wraparound top with front and back "skirt" flaps (quilted in diagonal squares and rectangles, NOT JUST SQUARES) with double black vinyl fins, belt, black rectangular "buckle" with 4 vertical gold half-cylinders (beveled ends), and black lightning bolt pin (stitched on looks wrong).
+- quilted gold wraparound top with front and back "skirt" flaps (quilted in diagonal squares and rectangles, NOT JUST SQUARES) with double black vinyl fins, belt, black rectangular "buckle" with 4 vertical gold half-cylinders (beveled ends), and black lightning bolt pin (stitched on looks wrong - surface is visibly flat and you can see it reflecting light in some pictures).

 - Silver gloves with black sleeves.